mirage/mirage-www/tmpl/blog/announcing-mirage-20-release.md

 [publishing libraries](http://opam.ocaml.org/doc/Packaging.html) that add new functionality to the framework, so do get involved and open-source your own efforts.

+*Breaking news*: [Richard Mortier][mort] and I will be speaking at [OSCON](http://www.oscon.com) this week on Thursday morning about the new features [in F150 in the Cloud Track](http://www.oscon.com/oscon2014/public/schedule/detail/35024).
+Come along if you are in rainy Portland at the moment!

 [blog-track]: https://github.com/mirage/mirage/issues/257
 [team]: http://openmirage.org/community
 [nymote]: http://nymote.org